 With China now advertising clean air as a luxury product for sale, it's clear to see what pollution can do to the health and well-being of a country's citizens.

-In addition to indoor air pollution in the home, building regulations in cities like London are pushing for the requirement of air filters in commercial properties and workplaces, allowing employees access to cleaner air.
+In addition to indoor air pollution in the home, building regulations in cities like London are pushing for the requirement of air filters in commercial properties and workplaces, allowing employees access to cleaner and better workplace air quality.

 According to Clean Air London, the cost of using filters both at home and in the workplace are far reduced compared to the cost of people’s health and productivity, which can be hampered by ‘polluted air’.